-To gain practical skills, lab exercises are also required each week.
-Lab exercises may also include reading questions related to the core concepts or techniques discussed in the lecture.
-All labs exercises and assignments are designed at about 4-hour workload on average for those who have the necessary basic GIS skills.
+To gain practical skills, exercises using ArcGIS Pro are expected for each week, although we only have six lab assignments counted towards the final grade.
+All labs assignments are designed at about 4-hour workload on average for those who have the necessary basic GIS skills.
 It is not uncommon for some who need to spend significantly more time on lab works due to their training in GIS basics or their choice of working out problems on their own instead of asking the instructor questions timely.
-Students in the class are strongly encouraged to install ArcGIS software on their own computers.
-The computer labs are open 24/7 and all students can use the computer labs at any time outside of the posted instruction times for other courses.
+Students in the class are strongly encouraged to install ArcGIS Pro software on their own computers.
+The computer labs are open 24/7 (also virtually online during the pandemic) and all students can use the computer labs at any time outside of the posted instruction times for other courses.